swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

 #### For self organized workshops

-1. Instructors notify Program Manager or Workshop Administrator about upcoming self organized workshop.
+1. Instructors notify Workshop Administrator about upcoming self organized workshop.
     * Software Carpentry - remind them that a [$500 contribution](https://software-carpentry.org/workshops/request/) is suggested but not required.
     * Data Carpentry - remind them that there is a [$500 fee](http://www.datacarpentry.org/workshops-host/) but we can consider waiving it.
     * If a fee is due, Program Manager asks host for invoicing contact, and introduces them to Business Administrator to begin invoicing process.